alan-turing-institute/FootballTournamentPrediction/README.md

 <img align="right" width="150" height="150" src="plots/AIrgentina_hex.png">

-Predicting results for the Men's 2022 World Cup and Women's 2023 World Cup.
+Predicting results for the **FIFA Men's 2022 World Cup** and **FIFA Women's 2023 World Cup**.

-Matches are predicted using a framework based on the team-level model in https://github.com/alan-turing-institute/AIrsenal, which in turn uses https://github.com/anguswilliams91/bpl-next.
+Matches are predicted using a framework based on the team-level model in [AIrsenal](https://github.com/alan-turing-institute/AIrsenal), a Python library for using Machine learning to pick a Fantasy Premier League team , which in turn uses [bpl](https://github.com/anguswilliams91/bpl-next) which is a [numpyro](https://num.pyro.ai/en/) implementation of our model.

 This model is trained on international mens football results obtained from https://github.com/martj42/international_results and https://github.com/martj42/womens-international-results.

 The original model is a version of [Dixon and Coles](https://rss.onlinelibrary.wiley.com/doi/10.1111/1467-9876.00065).

 ## In the media